Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Open row

-First and foremost, you must know federal and state labor laws concerning wages, hours worked, overtime, recordkeeping and required postings.
-Some of the most common HR compliance challenges involve:
+First and foremost, small business owners need a working understanding of federal and state labor laws that govern wages, hours worked, overtime, recordkeeping and required workplace postings.
+Many HR compliance issues tend to surface in the same areas, including:

 • Employee recruitment